Skip to Content

 Incorrect.
 Please try again.

-In an emergency at the nuclear power station, emergency officials will alert the public via a WEA message to mobile devices.
+In an emergency at the nuclear power station, emergency officials will alert the public via an emergency alert message to mobile devices.
 These are real time alerts sent directly to mobile devices with information about the emergency and instructions on how to stay safe.

-Prior to 2023, sirens were the old alerting method before changing to WEA messages on mobile devices.
+Prior to 2023, sirens were the old alerting method before changing to emergency alert messages on mobile devices.
 Sirens are not used anymore to alert the public.

 Turning to social media feeds is not the first action or place to be alerted of an emergency at the nuclear power station.
 Unofficial social media feeds can spread false or misleading information.